-The Charter School conducts its administrative and school activities from a facility under a lease agreement between the Charter School and Blue Learning that began in October 2019 and was scheduled to terminate in September 2024.
-On October 31, 2020, the lease was terminated for a new lease agreement between the Charter School and RTX that began in November 2020 with no termination date.
+The Charter School conducts its administrative and school activities from a facility under a lease agreement between the Charter School and RTX that began in November 2020 with no termination date.
 The agreement requires monthly payments of \$4,800 through the end of the lease term.
 The Charter School has the option to terminate the lease at any time, provided at least thirty days written notice is given to RTX of such intent.
 Upon early termination, the Charter School will be required to reimburse RTX for any unamortized amount of tenant improvement cost, if any have been paid for by the landlord.